 With these products, we have more than enough power left over to charge mobile phones, laptops, led lights and 24V inverters.
 However, if the weather does decide to close in, and we lose sun all together, we will still get nearly three days of running our fridge.

 Need more help on what your camping battery will run?
-Give one of our experts a call on 1300 400 122.
+Check out our SOLAR POWER CALCULATOR or give one of our experts a call on 1300 400 122.